nakulLukan/Let-Me-Know/README.md

 # Let-Me-Know
-An android app, created using xamarin forms, to list all vaccination centers (for covid 19) available.
+An android app, created using xamarin forms, to list all vaccination centers with free slotes available for covid 19.